ztimson/Bitburner/README.md

 ### [connect.js](./scripts/connect.js)
 **RAM:** 1.85 GB

-Connect to a device on a different network.
+Search the network for a device and connect to it.
 ```
 [home ~/]> run /scripts/connect.js --help
 Running script with 1 thread(s), pid 1 and args: ["--help"].
 /scripts/connect.js:

-Connect to a device on a different network.
+Search the network for a device and connect to it.

 Usage:	run connect.js DEVICE
 	run connect.js --help